 DAVID VON PEIN LATER SAID:

-After seeing Oswald's picture in the newspaper on 11/23/63, what would make Silvia Duran think (for even a brief moment) that Lee Oswald was the same man she had seen in Mexico City if, in fact, the man whom she really saw at the Cuban Embassy had blond hair, was 5-feet-3, and weighed 199 pounds?
+After seeing Oswald's picture in the newspaper on 11/23/63, what would make Silvia Duran think (for even a brief moment) that Lee Oswald was the same man she had seen in Mexico City if, in fact, the man whom she really saw at the Cuban Embassy had blond hair and was only 5-feet-3?

 JOSELYN HEARRING SAID:

 What can be shared about the supposed incident of Oswald swearing to kill Kennedy when Oswald was denied a visa at the Cuban Consulate?